If you have purchased "off the plan," and are nearing completion of construction ("settlement "),here are the steps you should take.

 Unless MAJOR defects are found, the settlement CAN NOT be held up.

-Your Solicitor should arrange for any defects to be notified to the Vendor so they can be rectified after completion, within the time frame as stated in the Contract.
+Your Solicitor or inspection agent should arrange for any defects to be notified to the Vendor so they can be rectified after completion, within the time frame as stated in the Contract.

-It is also now time to find out who the contact person will be for the Bank to contact to arrange their Valuer to get through the property.
+It is also now time to find out who the contact person will be for your lender to contact to arrange their Valuer to get through the property.
+The Developer or the rental agent will advise this.

 It is at this time the Bank Valuer will go through the property.
 After the Valuation comes back, you will be able to complete your final loan documentation, but remember, TIME IS NOW CRITICAL.